Love is a four letter word.

 As the most obvious example, the harmonization of male and female has the tremendous power to create new life.
 And this is why no human being can have peace if they don’t deal with the wild magnetic pulls of masculine and feminine energy, within and outside of them.
 Hence, romantic relationships are a source of endless fascination, endless strife, and plays an endless central role in our stories.

-The love of creation itself expresses as the most transcendent, ineffable conception that goes beyond any attempts at categorization, and yet is present and immanent and woven into all things.
+The love expressed through/as the cosmos itself is an ineffable conception that goes beyond any attempts at categorization, and yet simultaneously is present and immanent and woven into all things.

 Perhaps the worst cleave one can make is to either conceptualize God (or oneself) as only transcendent, which often results in flighty “super spiritual” people (at best) and world-denying, world-hating people (at worst), or to make an idol only of earthly creations, living solely for the physical, which often results in materialistic, callous, and dried-up souls.
 Either extreme can lead to heinous choices and great harm to one’s self and others.